Dual-distribution discrepancy with self-supervised refinement for anomaly detection in medical images: Experiments

 \subsection{Implementation Details}

 The AE in our experiments contains an encoder and a decoder.
-The encoder contains 4 convolutional layers with kernel size 4 and stride 2, whose channel sizes are 16-32-64-64.
-The decoder contains 4 deconvolutional layers with the same kernel size and stride as the encoder, and the channel sizes are 64-32-16-1.
-The encoder and deocder are connected by 3 fully connected layers.
-All layers except the ouput layer are followed by batch normalization (BN) and ReLU.
-For fair comparison, MemAE \citep{gong2019memorizing} and AE-U \citep{mao2020abnormality} in our experiments are modified based on this AE.
-All the input images are resized to $64 \times 64$. $K$ is set to 3.
-All the reconstruction models are trained for 250 epochs using the Adam optimizer with a learning rate of 5e-4.
+The encoder contains four convolutional layers with kernel size 4 and stride 2, whose channel sizes are 16-32-64-64.
+The decoder contains four deconvolutional layers with the same kernel size and stride as the encoder, and the channel sizes are 64-32-16-1.
+The encoder and decoder are connected by three fully connected layers.
+All layers except the output layer are followed by batch normalization (BN) and ReLU.
+For fair comparison, MemAE \citep{gong2019memorizing} and AE-U \citep{mao2020abnormality} are modified in our experiments based on this AE.
+All the input images are resized to $64 \times 64$, $K$ is set to 3, and all the reconstruction models are trained for 250 epochs using the Adam optimizer with a learning rate of 5e-4.

-The proposed ASR-Net consists of three cascade convolutional layers, connected by BN and ReLU.
+The proposed ASR-Net consists of three cascaded convolutional layers, connected by BN and ReLU.
 It is trained for 100 epochs with a learning rate of 1e-4 and a weight decay of 1e-4 to ensure convergence.

-All experiments were implemented using PyTorch and conducted on a single NVIDIA TITAN Xp GPU.
-The performance is assessed with area under the ROC curve (AUC) and the the average precision (AP).
+All experiments are implemented using PyTorch.
+The performance is assessed with the area under the ROC curve (AUC) and average precision (AP).